Zakat al-Fitr: A Small Act with a Big Impact

 Ibn Abbas narrated that:

 ‘The Prophet (saw) made Zakat al-Fitr compulsory so those who fasted may be purified of their idle deeds and shameful talk and so that the poor may be fed’.
 (Abu Dawud)

 Who has to pay it?

-Any Muslim who has food in excess of their needs must pay Zakat al-Fitr.
+Any Muslim who has excess food must pay Zakat al-Fitr.
 This means that, unlike Zakat, it is a duty on everyone in your household.
-The head of the household can pay on behalf of other members of the family.
+The head of the household can pay on behalf of other family members.

 What about children?

 Zakat al-Fitr should be paid on behalf of children and babies.